stefdewildt/InfoVis/docs/home.md

 (Last updated: May 26, 2024)

 In this tutorial, we will teach you how to create a Jupyter book and deploy it online.
-This page is written in markdown, which also serves as an example.
+This is a test This page is written in markdown, which also serves as an example.
 All the content on this website is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).